 Michael began his culinary career at FINO Restaurant in Austin, where he realized he wanted to spend the rest of his life working in restaurants.
 Since then, Michael has held positions as a line cook at Kent Rathbun’s Dallas restaurant, Abacus; an extern at Per Se; a daily volunteer in The French Laundry Garden; and line cook at the pasta station at Chef Jonathan Benno’s Lincoln Ristorante.

-In late 2011, Jon Shook and Vinny Dotolo, of Animal and Son of a Gun in Los Angeles, caught Michael’s attention.
-He moved across the country, again, to work at Son of a Gun.
-Michael once again quickly became a leader in the kitchen.
-His culinary skill, dedication to the restaurant, and bi-weekly trips to the Santa Monica Farmer’s Market earned him a sous chef position.
+Prior to opening Olamaie, Michael worked at Jon Shook and Vinny Dotolo’s Son of a Gun in Los Angeles, where he quickly became a leader in the kitchen.
+His culinary skills, dedication to the restaurant, and biweekly trips to the Santa Monica Farmer’s Market soon earned him a sous chef position.